My healing journey from psoriatic arthritis in words and pictures.

 4. (Getting out of pool, bottom middle).
 Spain, summer 2012.
 This is the photo that really shocked me.
 Oddly, I am better here, having discovered GAPS and reintroduced protein, and I was running on fats rather than sugars, but being in ketosis and doing cold thermogenesis burned the last of the fat and left me weighing 9 stone (126lbs) and looking like a concentration camp victim.
 Although there is less pain, the damage can be seen – left knee very swollen, quad muscle all but gone.
 It was a low point, but when you hit rock bottom you can think about bouncing back.

 6. (Drums, middle right).
 Summer 2014.
 Gradually inflammation died down, allowing me a winter of weight training (2013/14), which had put some of the muscle back.
-Introducing a few carbs in the spring, which took me out of ketosis, had brought a little fat back, but I was in pretty good shape, weighing maybe 11.5 stone (161lbs).
+Introducing a few carbs in the spring in the form of the odd sweet potato, which took me out of ketosis, had brought a little fat back, but I was in pretty good shape, weighing maybe 11.5 stone (161lbs).
 I was back playing drums, which I never thought I’d be able to do.
 I was feeling great, and a lot of the emotional issues had been addressed, which are at the root of autoimmunity.
 By then there was absolutely no trace of the disease in my ankles, with just a little niggle in left knee and right wrist, but getting better every day.

 7. (Bottom right, mirror selfie).
 Spring 2015.
 Another winter of weight training had brought back more of my lost muscle.
 I was feeling even better, but my new mended gut/gut flora allowing me wine and chocolate had put on more fat than I’d have liked and got me to nearly 13 stone over the winter.
 Still, it was fun!
 In that photo I weighed about 12.5 stone (175lbs).
 Joints were good and the damage healing (docs say that’s impossible) and even the wasted left quad muscle was growing back nicely.